spatie/laravel-webhook-client/README.md

 After the signature is validated and the webhook profile has determined that the request should be processed, the package will store and process the request.

-The request will first be stored in the `webhook_calls` table.
-This is done using the `WebhookCall` model.
+The request will first be stored in the configured webhook call storage provider.
+By default it uses `eloquent` driver and `EloquentWebhookCall` model.

 Should you want to customize the table name or anything on the storage behavior, you can let the package use an alternative model.
-A webhook storing model can be specified in the `webhook_model`.
-Make sure you model extends `Spatie\WebhookClient\Models\WebhookCall`.
+A webhook storing driver can be specified in the `webhook_storage`.
+When using `eloquent` with a custom model Make sure you model extends `Spatie\WebhookClient\Models\EloquentWebhookCall`.

-You can change how the webhook is stored by overriding the `storeWebhook` method of `WebhookCall`.
-In the `storeWebhook` method you should return a saved model.

 Next, the newly created `WebhookCall` model will be passed to a queued job that will process the request.
 Any class that extends `\Spatie\WebhookClient\ProcessWebhookJob` is a valid job.
 Here's an example: